SCiarella/FantaLega_Serie_AI/README.md

 The first step is then to estimate the potential of each player.

 In this project there are 3 available alternatives for the player evaluation that can be selected using the `--ev_type [manuale/fantagazzetta/piopy]` argument, which correspond to:
-* **Manual** evaluation: for hardcore players that know better than anyone else, the optimal strategy is to manually rank themselves the players.
-To perform this operation the user has to look at the excel table `Players_evaluation/Le_mie_valutazioni.xlsx`, which has the following structure:
+* **Manual** evaluation: for hardcore players that know better than anyone else, the optimal strategy is to manually rank the players.
+To perform this operation the user has to follow the excel table `Players_evaluation/Le_mie_valutazioni.xlsx`, which has the following structure:

 |Ruolo     | Nome                     | Valutazione|
 |:--------:|:------------------------:|:----------:|